 - If you suspect a job post or message is a scam, report it – our team will investigate and take action according to our Terms of Use and Community Guidelines.

-- If you’ve been a victim of a scam, report it to your local law enforcement.
+- If you’ve been a victim of a scam, don't be quiet about it.
+Report it to your local law enforcement.

 Example of a common job scam message: